yulia-graphics/message-generator/README.md

 A message generator that builds prompts to inspire designers for design projects

 ## How to use
-to run this project, you need node installed
+To run this project, you need node installed
 ```
 node app.js
 ```